 It’s worth noting that questions and comments being asked during your presentation are a positive thing.
 If you’re the one prompting the audience to ask questions, then it will make for a more engaged and excited audience.

 Alternatively, you could pause the presentation to give the audience an opportunity to ask questions.
-By considering the amount of interaction you want from the audience, it will help ensure that you deliver a presentation that gets your talking points across well.
+Considering the amount of interaction you want from the audience, will help ensure that you deliver a presentation that gets your talking points across well.

 For any presentation you are delivering, it must have an easy-to-follow structure.
 It’s worth creating a presentation template that will enable you to deliver effective presentations that audiences will be interested in.